 Normal settling or foundation issues?

 How hot does it get in Houston and how does the heat affect your home?
-There are days of 90-plus degrees Fahrenheit.
-These temperatures are common throughout the summer in Houston, while the nights seldom get cooler than 70 degrees.
-On average, four days in July and August see the temperature top 99 degrees.
-Along with other types of damage, you may be looking at a foundation repair.
+There are days of 90-plus degrees Fahrenheit which are common temperatures throughout the summer in Houston, while the nights seldom get cooler than 70 degrees.
+On average, June, July and August see the temperature top 99 degrees.
+Along with the crazy heat you may experience damage to your Houston foundation.

 Are foundation repair issues enough to keep you from buying your dream home?
 Imagine - you have just spent the last three months looking for your perfect home.
 Finally, after all these months, you walk into your new house.
 Everything about this house was made for you and your family.
 When you look at this home all you see is large walk-in closets and a big backyard for the kids.
 Making a repair to the foundation is not even on your radar.